singhanmol007/AzureAD-DocsCollection/FederationWithKeyCloak/readme.md

   17. Click `Save`.

   ### Configure `Client Scopes` for the client
-  It is important to remove all client scopes that are predifined for this client.
-Azure AD does not understands and ignores what KeyCalok could potentially sent in scopes.
+  It is important to remove all client scopes that are pre-defined for this client.
+Azure AD does not understand and ignores what KeyCalok could potentially sent in scopes.

   ### Configure `Mappers` for Azure AD Federation
   The last and most important step, is to properly configure `Mappers` so that KeyCloak issues correct assertions in the SAML response.
 According to the documentation, there are only two important identifiers that must be sent: `ImmutableID` and `UPN`.
-These two must exactly match the values of a synchronized user identity.
+These two identifiers must exactly match the values of a synchronized user identity.
 So let's start with the mappers:

   1. Click on `Create` and then choose `User Attribute Mapper for NameID`.
 Enter the following values ([image](./media/kc-009.jpg)):
    * For `Name` enter `ImmutableID-NameID`